SophieSjoberg/ca-prepcourse-3/README.md

 ### Coding as a Craft - in 12 weeks
 Craft Academy is a 12-week intensive, practice-oriented course for aspiring junior developers.
 The course is delivered as a coding bootcamp by Craft Academy in Gothenburg, Sweden.
 It gives you the basics you need to create, develop and launch web-based applications.

-The concept is simple, it is a 12 week intensive coding camp, aimed at teaching you the fundamentals of web development, enabling you to hit the ground running – and keep running.
+The concept is simple, it is a 12 week intensive coding camp.
+The aim is to teach you the fundamentals of web development, enabling you to hit the ground running – and keep running.
 But what is important is that modern engineering practices are considered to be part of this foundation.
 As a student, you work from day one with **automated testing**, **continuous integration and deployment**, and other essential skills.
 Meaning that when you enter the workforce and are faced with problem, your instinct will be to solve right rather than just hacking a solution together.

  What will we cover in this prep course?
 There will be a lot of basics: